rocktronica/OneFileCMS/readme.markdown

 ### November 29, 2012 (v3.4.17)

 - WYSIWYG is here!
 Due to popular demand (ie: it has been requested more than once), WYSYWIG editors can now be "plugged in" and used with OneFileCMS.
 Currently, only [TinyMCE](http://tinymce.moxiecode.com/) and [CKEditor](http://ckeditor.com/) have been tested (and on a very limited scale).
 Others may work - but I don't know yet.
-And, naturally, the inclusion and use of such editors is completely optional, of course.
+And, naturally, the use or inclusion of such editors is completely optional, of course.

 	**No actual WYSIWYG editors are included with OneFileCMS** - any desired editor must be obtained seperately.

 	A brief how-to on using either editor can be found in their respective sample "init" files included in the plugins folder of the OneFileCMS repo.
-Any suitable init file may be used, as long as the correct path to the editor's javascript source file is specified, and - for CKEditor - the id of the OneFileCMS textarea, "file_editor", must also be specified.
+Any suitable init file for a given editor may be used, as long as the correct path to the editor's javascript source file is specified, and - for CKEditor - the id of the OneFileCMS textarea, "file_editor", is also be specified.

 	Now, while everything seems to work, I have little to no experience using TinyMCE, CKEditor, or any other such application.
 So, if there is something missing or not working as expected, please let me know (open an "issue" on the Issues page).

 	Notes:

-	- These editors have their own, extensive, event controls (responses to key & mouse input), so the OneFileCMS edit page event scripts are not loaded when an editor is in use.
-The primary effect is the loss of the file status indicators - [Save] will not change to [SAVE CHANGES!], background color will not change, etc., and any "unsaved changes" alerts are handled by the active editor.
+	- These editors have their own, extensive, event controls (responses to keyboard & mouse input), so the OneFileCMS edit page event scripts are not loaded when an editor is in use.
+The primary effect is the loss of incidental file status indicators - [Save] will not change to [SAVE CHANGES!], background color will not change, etc., and any "unsaved changes" alerts should be handled by the active editor.
 Also, the [Wide View] button will be unavailable.

 	- The TinyMCE "init" file included in the OneFileCMS repo specifies the use of the TinyMCE "fullpage" plugin, which produces an "unsaved changes" alert every time you exit the Edit page - even if no changes have been made to the file in the editor.